 If this happens to you, follow these steps.

 - Wait up to 20 minutes for your account to unlock.
-W
+If you do not wait for a sufficient time period, the lockout period will reset.

-- Try to find out what program is attempting to connect in the background, and shut it off.
+- Try to find out what program is attempting to connect in the background and shut it down.

 - Re-connect to the network.

-If you were successful, once you change your password and login, you can reactivate that software without problem.
+If you were successful, once you change your password and login, you can reactivate that software without issues.

 I tried that, but didn't find the problem.